 As an example, “The Photo’s Story” had its genesis from questions about different images.
 What were the settings I used, why or how did I take the image, etc. After receiving a few questions, I started writing a short blog post about different images.

-Questions about my methods and equipment at art fairs brought about the “Art Fairs” category.
+Questions about my methods and equipment at art fairs brought about the “Art Fair Notes” category.
 Other categories had a similar origin.

 By all means, ask me questions

 I am very happy to answer any and all questions you may have regarding my photography, equipment, methods, etc. Send me a note and I’ll respond.

 The answer could very well become the basis of another blog posting.
 In this way, your question may also help others!